Dr. Nami McCarty, Ph.D.

 Room Number: SRB 630H

-Education and training: Dr. McCarty graduated from the Seoul National University, South Korea in 1992.
-She then attended Northwestern University majoring in Biochemistry and received M.S. in 1994.
-She received a Ph.D. degree in Medicinal Chemistry and Molecular Pharmacology at Purdue University in 2000.
+Education and training: Dr. McCarty received M.S. from Northwestern University majoring in Biochemistry.
+She received her Ph.D. degree in Medicinal Chemistry and Molecular Pharmacology at Purdue University in 2000.
 She had post-doctoral research with Dr. Harvey Cantor at Dana-Farber Cancer Institute (DFCI) and Harvard Medical School from 2000-2005.
 Her post-doctoral training involved investigating mechanisms of immune homeostasis and central tolerance.
 She discovered the genes that determine bidirectional differentiation of CD4+ T cells and CD8+ T cells in murine thymus, which led to the discovery of an essential cell signaling pathway involving the Misshapen-like kinase 1 (MINK) in deletion of autoreactive T cells.
 She received a NRSA fellowship (T32 07386) during her postdoctoral training.
-She received Research Scholar Development Award (K22) from NIAID in 2006 based on the gene signature she discovered in the SAGE screen.
+She received Research Scholar Development Award (K22) from NIAID in 2006 based on the gene signature she discovered in the SAGE screening.

 Current project: One of my lab main interests is to delineate the mechanisms of cancer dormancy and proliferation.
 We aim to delineate how changes in metabolism including protein synthesis and degradation regulate cancer dormancy and proliferation.
 We use multiple myeloma (MM) as a model disease as well as mice models.
 We are also interested in studying roles of quiescent tumor cells in cancer progression and relapse.
 We discovered quiescent MM stem-like cells prefer to reside in the osteoblastic niche within the bone marrow rather than the vascular niche (Blood 2014, Cover, PMID: 24425802, IF: 13.164).
 This specialized niche provides signals to tumor cells, and the interaction between tumor cells and their microenvironment provides unique therapeutic options for patients.
 Our study is the first to demonstrate a quiescent MM cell niche and the effects of functional interactions between MM cells and the microenvironment on tumor growth and progression.
 We also discovered a protein called TRIM44 expressed on the quiescent MM cells stabilizes hypoxia-inducible factor 1 alpha (HIF-1a) to support their survival (Leukemia 2018, PMID: 30089913, IF: 12.104) These quiescent MM cells in the osteoblastic niche were drug-resistant, suggesting these populations could contribute patient relapse after therapies.